Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - 0028-4793

    * - Proprietary_ID
-     - A COUNTER report item identifier for a unique identifier given by publishers and other content providers to a product or collection of products.
+     - A COUNTER report item identifier for a unique identifier given by publishers and other report providers to a product or collection of products.
      -

    * - Proprietary Identifier